conradakunga/Blog/_posts/2026-01-11-tip-devexpress-xtrarichedit-error-bc30451-tableborderlinestyle-is-not-declared-it-may-be-inaccessible-due-to-its-protection-level.md

 ---
 layout: post
-title: Tip - DevExpress XtraRichEdit error BC30451: 'TableBorderLineStyle' is not declared.
-It may be inaccessible due to its protection level.
+title: "Tip - DevExpress XtraRichEdit error BC30451: 'TableBorderLineStyle' is not declared.
+It may be inaccessible due to its protection level"
 date: 2026-01-11 14:19:36 +0300
 categories:
     - C#